jefersonsv/TaskManagementSystem/README.md

 Notes:

 1. You can use the profile "https" to start the server on SSL protocol
-2. The swagger ui is available to use on development mode.
+2. The swagger ui is available to use in development mode.
 Access that at: http://localhost:5234/swagger/
-3. Currentilly the cors settings allows requestes from the origin http://localhost:4173.
-Make sure if you have different host
+3. Currently the cors settings allow requests from the origin http://localhost:4173.
+Make sure you have the same host

 ### Run frontend in development

 Use the pnpm to run